Serious Question: Why Does My Hair Look Greasy Right After I Wash It?

 AdvertisementADVERTISEMENT

-I put the question to Anabel Kingsley, a consultant trichologist, and Alicia Dobson, a celebrity hairstylist and Bellissima ambassador.
+I put the question to Anabel Kingsley, a consultant trichologist and brand president at Philip Kingsley, and Alicia Dobson, a celebrity hairstylist and Bellissima ambassador.
 What I learnt totally transformed both my shower- and hairstyling routines for the better.

 @thisuserlovesthebeatles Like be rude and tell me what to do yall😭 #fyp #foryou #hairtok #greasyhairtips #hairstyle #foryoupage #fayewebster ♬ original sound - .